unjs/unkit/README.md

 # unkit

-> UnJS standard utils
+> UnJS standard library

-✅ This package agreegates a collection of useful packages from [unjs](https://github.com/unjs) for ease of use.
+This package aggregates a collection of useful packages from [unjs](https://github.com/unjs) for ease of use.

 ## 💿 Install